 On average, 2 students in every classroom have Dyspraxia.
 Children and teens with DCD may experience difficulties with coordination, organization, and concentration.
 School can become quite stressful for children, however, we have some tips and tricks to help make school a little easier for children with Dyspraxia.

-- Pencil grips, and backpacks with easy-to-grip zippers or velcro are good for those with issues with fine motor skills.
+Pencil grips, and backpacks with easy-to-grip zippers or velcro are good for those with symptoms related to fine motor skills.

-- PE can be daunting for children with coordination issues.
+PE can be daunting for children with coordination symptoms.
 Breaking down the exercises into manageable parts can make it easier.
 Practice the skills required to perform the sport and gradually build on them at home.

 The Beats Medical App includes exercises that are designed to help improve fine motor skills and gross motor skills which, over time, help to improve aspects of school work like handwriting, PE, concentration and planning.
 The app also focuses on speech and communication to aid social interactions.
 With an outer space theme, the app is appropriate for both boys and girls, with fun and engaging interactive game therapies.